sgrif/diesel.rs-website/src/index.md

 ::: {#complex_queries .js-vertical-tab-content .vertical-tab-content}

-Diesel's powerful query builder helps you construct queries as simple or complex as as you need, at zero cost.
+Diesel's powerful query builder helps you construct queries as simple or complex as you need, at zero cost.

 ::: code-block